 - Both wood and sheet metal screws (self tapping), long enough for your chosen lumber size

 - L brackets.
 Lots and lots and lots of L brackets.

-- Stock up on replacement drill bits before you start this project, or else you’re setting yourself up for many frustrating trips to Home Depot having to replace bit after bit.
+- Stock up on replacement drill bits before you start this project, or else you’re setting yourself up for many frustrating trips to Home Depot replacing broken bit after broken bit.

 *As you’ll see in the video, we used a combination of 2x4s and 2x6s cut into various sizes for the framing.
 It’s up to you exactly the measurements you want to use for your lumber.
-It seems to us like a lot of skoolie conversions stick with 2x4s, and that seems to work just great as well!
+When we were building and we researched how to build skoolie walls, it seemed a lot of skoolies are framed with 2x4s, and that seems to work great!

 Step 1 – Install a baseboard strip

 - Install a strip of wood where the wall meets the floor.
 Use self-tapping screws to avoid having to drill a hole in the wall first.